zhangzheheng12345/Lightest/README.md

 }
 ```

-All the defined tests will be automatically.
-If you think the outputs are too many, use the macro of `LESS_MAIN` instead of `MAIN`.
+All the defined tests will be automatically run because auto registration is supported.

 ### Logging macros